seifane/simple-sip-rs/README.md

 ## Purpose
 simple-sip-rs aims to provide a basic framework for implementing SIP (Session Initiation Protocol) functionality in Rust projects.
 It's a work in progress and may have limitations or bugs.

 Note: simple-sip-rs is designed to be opinionated, making it easier for developers to get started with SIP in Rust.
-However, this also means that it may not be as flexible as other libraries.
+However, this also means that it may not be as flexible as other libraries, and some concept may be abstracted.

 ## Features
-- **Basic SIP message parsing and sending**: Can handle simple SIP messages like INVITE, ACK, and BYE.
+- **Basic SIP message parsing and sending**: Can handle basic SIP messages like INVITE, ACK, BYE and CANCEL.
-- **Support for PCMU and Opus codecs**: simple-sip-rs can handle both PCMU and opus codecs for audio communication.
+- **Support for PCMU, PCMA and Opus codecs**: simple-sip-rs can handle PCMU, PCMA and Opus codecs for audio communication.
+These can be enabled / disable through crate features.
 - **Support for Telephone events**: simple-sip-rs can receive telephone events aka DTMF button presses (not send them currently).

 ## Usage